1573-1936; bulk: 1573-1830

-In 1896 Hart married Helen Bronson Hobbey (originally of Cincinnati and later Northampton, Mass.); they had three children: Helen (Nichols); Gwendolyn (Fargo, later Palmer); and Francis Russell, Jr.
+In 1896, Hart married Helen Bronson Hobbey (originally of Cincinnati and later Northampton, Mass.).
+They had three children: Helen (Nichols), Gwendolyn (Fargo, later Palmer), and Francis Russell, Jr.

 Two of Hart's main outside interests during most of his adult life were the history of the Caribbean and MIT.
-He was elected to the Executive Committee of the M.I.T.
-Corporation in 1907 and became a life member in 1909.
+He was elected to the Executive Committee of the MIT Corporation in 1907 and became a life member in 1909.
 He was treasurer from 1907-1909 and 1913-1921 and a member of the Finance Committee, 1910-1936.
-The nautical museum in the MIT Pratt School of Naval Architecture and Marine Engineering was named in his honor.
+The nautical museum at the MIT Pratt School of Naval Architecture and Marine Engineering was named in his honor.

 Who Was Who in America (Chicago, Marquis, 1943), v.
 1, p.
 523.

-The MIT Museum, biographical folder, "Hart, Francis Russell, 1889".
+The MIT Museum, biographical folder, "Hart, Francis Russell, 1889."

 Peter Drummey, "The Librarian's Corner," M.H.S.
 Miscellany No. 35 (Spring 1988), pp. 2-3.

 Approximately half of the documents in the collection are copies.
 Most relate to material found in the General Archive of the Indies (Seville) with regard to the Darien Scots, the siege of Cartagena (1739), and the siege of Havana (1762).
-Hart seems to have been the first English-language historian to use the Spanish archive's Darien Scots' settlement material.
+Hart seems to have been the first English-language historian to use the Spanish archive's Darien Scots settlement material.
 He published a detailed listing of 91 lots of such documents which were encountered in Seville, but he made copies or abstracts of only 44.
 He also published a listing of the siege of Havana documents and included some British documents which were also copied.
-Virtually all of these copied documents have been cited by Hart in the respective books he published and it was he who determined the arrangement they have in this collection.
+Virtually all of these copied documents have been cited by Hart in the respective books he published, and it was he who determined the arrangement they have in this collection.

-Another small group of documents refers mostly to correspondence and receipts with regard to purchases which Hart made for his collections, a draft list of the books in his library, and other miscellany.
+Another small group of documents refers mostly to correspondence and receipts with regard to purchases Hart made for his collections, a draft list of the books in his library, and other miscellany.
 There are no personal papers in this collection.

 In addition to the documents collection, Hart also donated his book collection of some 700 volumes (separately cataloged) and a collection of more than 80 maps depicting the New World, particularly the Caribbean area, dating from 1579 to the 19th century, all of which have been separately cataloged in ABIGAIL.

-Francis Russell Hart made several donations to the collections of the MHS during his lifetime and his library, maps, and documents came to the MHS upon his death in 1938.
+Francis Russell Hart made several donations to the collections of the MHS during his lifetime, and his library, maps, and documents came to the MHS upon his death in 1938.